khebbie/safe/README.md

+# Dev Container
+Inspired by [Reproducible Development with Devcontainers](https://www.infoq.com/articles/devcontainers/) this project has dev continers.
+First time we build the dev container with `buildDevContainer.sh` and we run the container with `devContainer.sh`.

 # SAFE Template

 This template can be used to generate a full-stack web application using the [SAFE Stack](https://safe-stack.github.io/).
 It was created using the dotnet [SAFE Template](https://safe-stack.github.io/docs/template-overview/).
 If you want to learn more about the template why not start with the [quick start](https://safe-stack.github.io/docs/quickstart/) guide?